 1 cup extra-virgin olive oil, or non-hydrogenated vegetable shortening, such as Spectrum Organic

 3 1/2 cups masa harina, instant corn masa, such as Maseca or P.A.N.

 1/2 teaspoon sea salt, or kosher salt

 2 1/4 cups vegetable broth, or chicken stock

 First, make the brisket: Preheat the oven to 325 F. Place the brisket on a large plate.
 In a medium bowl, whisk together the brown sugar, cocoa powder, paprika, ancho chili powder or smoked paprika, cumin, oregano, cinnamon, and cayenne pepper.
 Rub the spices all over the surface of the brisket.

 Place half of the onions in a roasting pan.
 Add the brisket and top with the remaining onions and the garlic.
 In a liquid measuring cup or small bowl, whisk together the wine, tomato paste, and olive oil.
 Pour over the brisket.
 Cover with foil and bake in the preheated oven for 2 hours.

 Carefully transfer the brisket to a cutting board.
-Cut across the grain into slices slices 1/4-inch or thinner.
+Cut across the grain into slices 1/4-inch or thinner.
 Place the brisket back in the pan, submerging it as much as possible in the sauce.
-Cover, and return to the oven for 1 to 1 1/2 hours longer, or until the meat is fork tender.
+Cover and return to the oven for 1 to 1 1/2 hours longer, or until the meat is fork-tender.
 (If you are using a leaner first cut brisket or grass-fed meat, you may need to cook it even longer.
-Check in 30 minute intervals until the meat is easy to shred with a fork.)
+Check in 30-minute intervals until the meat is easy to shred with a fork.)

 Shred the beef: When the brisket is done, allow it to cool for about 10 minutes.
 Using two forks, shred the meat.
-(If you are making the brisket in advance, shred it, cover and refrigerate up to 2 days before proceeding with step 4, above).
+(If you are making the brisket in advance, shred it, cover and refrigerate up to two days before proceeding with Step 4, above).